ChokunPlayZ/cbz-7z-to-zip-converter/README.md

 7. wait till it finishes
 8. Enjoy your Books!

+the converted files will be in the `output` folder

 ## If you have problems read here!

 Here's are some problems I encounter during development you might find helpful